Kenny Omega: Ring of Honor (2008–2009)

+New Japan Pro-Wrestling (2010–2019; 2022–present)

-Sporadic appearances (2008–2014)
+Early appearances (2010–2013)

-On July 25, 2008, Omega appeared for the promotion Ring of Honor (ROH), losing to Delirious in Toronto, Ontario.
-The following night, Omega competed at ROH New Horizons, losing to Silas Young.
-The following year, he defeated Austin Aries, Jay Briscoe, and Roderick Strong in a Four-Corner Survival match.
-On November 14, 2009, Omega competed against Aries for the ROH World Championship but was defeated.
-At Final Battle 2009, he competed in a Four-Corner Survival match, which was won by Claudio Castagnoli.
 In September 2010, Omega competed for New Japan Pro-Wrestling (NJPW), losing to Prince Devitt in a match for Devitt's IWGP Junior Heavyweight Championship.
-On October 11 at Destruction '10, the Golden☆Lovers defeated Apollo 55 (Devitt and Ryusuke Taguchi) to win the IWGP Junior Heavyweight Tag Team Championship.
+On October 11, at Destruction '10, the Golden☆Lovers defeated Apollo 55 (Devitt and Ryusuke Taguchi) to win the IWGP Junior Heavyweight Tag Team Championship.
 On January 23, 2011, at Fantastica Mania 2011, an NJPW and Consejo Mundial de Lucha Libre co-promoted event in Tokyo, the Golden☆Lovers lost title back to Apollo 55.
 He also competed in the 2010 and 2011 Best of the Super Juniors tournaments.

 Omega returned to NJPW in May 2013 to take part in the 2013 Best of the Super Juniors, where he managed to win five out of his eight round-robin matches, advancing to the semifinals of the tournament.
 On June 9, Omega was defeated in his semifinal match by Devitt, following interference from Devitt's stable, Bullet Club.
 A year later, he took part in New Japan's 2014 Best of the Super Juniors tournament from May 30 to June 6, finishing with a record of three wins and four losses, with a loss against Taichi on the final day, which cost him a spot in the semifinals.